semartinez147/choppit/docs/README.md

 - Receive shared url instead of copying/pasting.

-- Turn Unit selection on the Editing Screen into a drop-down displaying the Enum values.
+- Turn Unit selection on the Editing Screen into a drop-down displaying the Enum values including OTHER.

 - Changing font through Settings *(readability from a few feet away is a basic feature)*
     - Text formatting in general needs some work, particularly font sizes.